hikeventures/hikeventures.github.io/_posts/reviews/2016-10-19-Icebreaker-T-shirts.markdown

 ---

-# Reason 2: They are durable
+# Reason 2: Icebreaker t-shirts are durable
 Well, nothing is forever, but the Icebreaker garments, similarly to their namesakes, can take a lot of abuse.
 I have a number of t-shirts (and other items) and I have used them extensively throughout the last several years.
 And because they are so versatile, I tend to wear them more than any other t-shirts that I have.

 And I don’t mean just in the outdoors, but also in my everyday life (see Reasons 4 and 5).
 I will not be able to say exactly how long an icebreaker t-shirt would last as that would depend on a number of parameters (including the weight of the material), but I can say for sure that it takes a good couple of years before they start to give up.